aryancodealchemy26/school-website-project/LOG.md

   Till Now 8 DAYS of work has been done already

-  WE HAVE ADDED THE NOTICE SECTION IN THE HOME PAGE
+  WE HAVE ADDED THE NOTICE SECTION IN THE HOME PAGE Friday, January 9, 2026 Status: Homepage Visual Overhaul Complete. ✅

+Syntax Correction: Fixed the React "multiple root elements" error by consolidating the JSX structure.

+UI Hierarchy: Established a professional visual flow starting from the Hero section down to the dynamic notice list.